 On November 22, 2016, Eminem released a trailer for a 10-minute short documentary called Partners in Rhyme: The True Story of Infinite.

-During the 2016 United States presidential election, Eminem released "Campaign Speech," a freestyle attacking Republican candidate Donald Trump.
+Eminem returned to overt political expression during the 2016 United States presidential election with the release of "Campaign Speech", a freestyle attacking Republican candidate Donald Trump.

 In February 2017, Eminem appeared on "No Favors", a track from Big Sean's album I Decided.
-In the song, Eminem raps about controversial topics, leading to public reactions.
+In the song, Eminem mentions President Donald Trump and Ann Coulter, leading to controversy.

-Beginning in late October 2017, Eminem and Paul Rosenberg teased what fans speculated to be the title of his next album, Revival, through advertisements for a fake medication of the same name.
+Beginning in late October 2017, Eminem and Paul Rosenberg teased the title of his next album, Revival, through advertisements for a fake medication of the same name.

 On December 15, 2017, Eminem's album Revival was released, despite an online leak two days prior.